 Courtesy Anne Duvall

 “At this time of year, we think of hanging Christmas ornaments on the tree.
 I also love to look outside and see nature’s ornaments.
-Nothing brightens a scene like a red male cardinal in the snow,” says Anne Duvall.
+Nothing brightens a scene like red male cardinal birds in snow,” says Anne Duvall.
 Discover proven ways to attract cardinals.

 Courtesy Dave Lyman